-The OECD's 2014 synthesis report on vocational and educational training system describes it as a "hidden world", reflecting a tendency in many OECD countries to overlook the importance of this part of the education and training system.8 This problem appears to be especially acute in the UK.
-The OECD review of vocational skills in England, published in 2013, noted there was insufficient provision, both relative to other countries and to potential demand, and that the role of workplace based training needed to be expanded within post-secondary vocational training9.
+The OECD's 2014 synthesis report on vocational and educational training system describes it as a "hidden world", reflecting a tendency in many OECD countries to overlook the importance of this part of the education and training system.
+This problem appears to be especially acute in the UK.
+The OECD review of vocational skills in England, published in 2013, noted there was insufficient provision, both relative to other countries and to potential demand, and that the role of workplace based training needed to be expanded within post-secondary vocational training.

-There is, of course, no doubting the excellent job that the vast majority of Higher Education (HE) institutions do in educating students to a high standard.
+There is, of course, no doubting the excellent job that the majority of Higher Education (HE) institutions do in educating students.
 However, the imbalance of provision means that we are increasingly starting to resemble a university mono-culture, where the university route remains the preferred option for most to obtain qualifications.
 However, our research has shown that this may not be making the right returns for the UK's economy, with 58.8% of graduates currently working in traditionally non-graduate jobs, meaning the UK economy is failing to create enough high-skilled jobs for graduates.
-The CIPD will be publishing a report shortly which sets out some proposals to develop a number of high-quality alternatives routes to employment.

 Some of the current initiatives being pursued by government to address these weaknesses, such as the Apprenticeship Levy, have good intentions but there are significant doubts about whether the approach will have the impacts the government wants.
-These are set out in the CIPD submission to the then-BIS.11
+These are set out in the CIPD submission to the then-BIS.